 Needless to say, the more you train your attacking skills, the better you will perform in similar situations during a game.
 You will know how to approach a certain position, what to look for, and how to build your attack.

-Seeing many attacking games and learning from some of the best attackers in the world will not only help you do the same in your games but also get a better feeling for when your opponent is getting ready to launch his/her attack.
-A well-developed sense of danger is a skill that will allow you to foresee the perils of a position and start consolidating before it’s too late
+Seeing many attacking games and learning from some of the best attackers in the world will not only help you do the same in your games.
+You will also get a better feeling for when your opponent is getting ready to launch his/her attack.
+A well-developed sense of danger is a skill that will allow you to foresee the perils of a position.
+Also, to start consolidating before it’s too late.

 Our style of play is usually the one that dictates our repertoire.
 We choose the openings that we play in accordance with the type of positions we are comfortable with and try to avoid the ones we don’t like.
 By forcing yourself to become a universal player, you will learn to play different types of positions, maybe even expand your repertoire, get your opponents in the positions they don’t like, for a change.